pentester-training/Community/DEFCON27/LAB/BlueLAB/lab4/q.md

-Can you detect WiFi Pineapple Activity?
+Can you detect WiFi Pineapple Activities?